We need AI.

 - Level of action on the estrogen receptors

-- Which receptors are binded to
+- Which receptors they are bound to

 In terms of level, there's a clear hierarchy: